Hadizadefemi/alx_python/python-import_modules/README.md

-# Learning about modules, command line arguments, errors and exception
+# Learning about modules, command line arguments, errors and exception in Python.